-Five Element Acupuncture was originally taught in England by J R Worsley, who in the 1960s established the College of Traditional Acupuncture at Leamington Spa, England, where I trained.
+Five Element Acupuncture was originally taught in England by JR Worsley, who in the 1960s established the College of Traditional Acupuncture at Leamington Spa, where I trained.
 Five Element Acupuncture is now taught in colleges throughout the UK and the US and has been reintroduced to China after it was lost during the Cultural Revolution.
-J R Worsley himself was taught by several acupuncture masters, particularly in Japan, Korea and Taiwan.
-The Worsley Institute is directed by Judy Becker Worsley, J R Worsley’s wife and designated successor.
+JR Worsley was taught by several acupuncture masters, particularly in Japan, Korea and Taiwan.
+The Worsley Institute is directed by Judy Becker Worsley, JR’s widow and designated successor.

 Five Element Acupuncture focuses on identifying the root cause of the patient’s pattern of imbalance and aims to direct treatment towards this, so that the natural healing tendency of the person’s energy can be awakened and strengthened and a sense of lasting wellbeing can arise.

 There are five elements or ways in which energy can be manifest: Wood, Fire, Earth, Metal and Water.
 We all have all these elements in us; each element is a source of strength when we are in health, and a source of weakness when we are not.
 For example, in health the Metal element enables us to feel inspired but in imbalance it can generate grief; in health the Fire element enables us to relate warmly to others but in imbalance we can feel like our spark has gone out.
 By addressing the cause of the imbalance, our energy is encouraged to come back into its natural state of balance so our symptoms, whether physical, emotional or mental, can tend towards resolution.
 Five Element Acupuncture is holistic and treats the body, mind and spirit at the same time.